qkzk/fm/development.md

 - update zoxide when moving in a directory.
 Only works when logging is done.
 It may become configurable in a future version.
 - Confirmation menus (copy, move, delete, empty trash, bulk rename/create) are navigable : up, down, page up, page down, click, scroll wheel.
 - Color search results (/) with second colors of menu.
 Search results should be more visible
+- Middle click in fuzzy finder display mode moves to the selected element (same as enter)

 ##### Bugfixes